Containers for program windows

 </StyleList>

-Application and window lists can also be shown in the topmenu and in the toolbar of the current window/form, by using the AUTOCOMMANDS and AUTOITEMS placeholders, respectively with the CONTENT=PROGRAMS and CONTENT=WINDOWS attributes.
+The window list can also be shown in the topmenu and in the toolbar of the current window/form, by using the AUTOCOMMANDS and AUTOITEMS placeholders, with the CONTENT=WINDOWS attribute.
 These placeholders can be located anywhere in the topmenu and toolbar.
 For more details, see Automatic action views.

 RUN command usage and effects